MicrosoftDocs/appcenter-docs/docs/data/index.md

 # App Center Data

+> [!IMPORTANT]
+> Please note this feature is being deprecated, for more information please see the [blog post](https://devblogs.microsoft.com/appcenter/app-center-mbaas-retirement/).
+For information on migration, refer to the [Data Migration Guide](~/migration/data/index.md).

 App Center Data (currently in preview) enables developers to solve some of the significant problems associated with data.
 Many apps require data persistence in the cloud, which is the core of what App Center Data offers.
 App Center Data is a data management service that enables apps to manage, persist, and sync application data in the cloud across different devices and platforms in both online and offline scenarios.

 The Data client SDK enables developers to manage both shared data and private data for each authenticated user.
 Apps should work seamlessly regardless of connectivity.
 App Center Data supports offline data scenarios.
 Developers can easily configure their app for both offline reads and writes with our SDK.